Work Comp Audit Corrections Could Indicate Even More Trouble

 Experience Modification Rate Case Number Two

-In another case we similarly found an experience rating error, obtained a revised NCCI Experience Mod, and received a revised audit for our client.
-The refund, however, was a few thousand dollars less than anticipated.
+In another case we similarly found an experience rating error, obtained a revised NCCI Experience Mod, and received a revised workers compensation audit for our client.
+The workers compensation refund, however, was a few thousand dollars less than anticipated.

 This audit revision contained an error that I hadn’t seen before.
 The “corrected” audit changed the order in which they applied the various rating elements.
-The order (or premium algorithm) used to apply these rating elements to determine premiums is set for work comp insurance: Payroll x Rate x Experience Mod x Contractor’s Credit x Schedule Rating and so on.
+The order (premium algorithm or how is work comp calculated) used to apply these rating elements to determine premiums is set for work comp insurance: Payroll x Rate x Experience Mod x Contractor’s Credit x Schedule Rating and so on.
 That is simplistic, but you get the picture I’m sure.
 If you change the order you apply some of these elements, you can change the premium.

 Workers Comp Refund?
 Good Indicator That You Maybe Be Owed More